 An example is a collaborative effort between the American Savings Education Council, the Social Security Administration, and the U.S. Savings Bonds program.

 Each of them contributed funds to distribute a PSA on the importance of saving for retirement, because that was a message that all three of them had been disseminating separately.
 We distributed a single TV PSA to the media which all three partners had approved.
 The TV PSA had a tag with each organization’s logo and website URL.
 Evaluation reports showed the amount of media exposure each organization received from the collaborative effort.

-The campaign was thoroughly evaluated and each of the Roundtable partners was given access credentials so they could see the amount of value created, where, when PSAs aired and total Gross Impressions.
+The campaign was thoroughly evaluated and each of the Roundtable partners was given access credentials to an evaluation portal so they could see the amount of value created, where, when PSAs aired and total Gross Impressions.

 - Sharing content with the Auto Alliance website on the campaign at: www.decidetodrive.org.

 - Staging a press conference at the National Press Club in Washington, D.C. to announce the campaign kick-off.
-At this conference a young teen driver spoke to the media about a car crash he caused while texting and driving, along with the Orthopaedic Surgeon who put his bones back together
+At this conference a young teen driver spoke to the media about a car crash he caused while texting and driving, along with the orthopedic surgeon who put his bones back together

-- Complete coverage (4 posters) in the rental car lounge at the airport
+- Four posters in the rental car lounge at the airport

 - Posters in all the major shopping centers in the Washington, Virginia and Maryland metro areas.